-Comparing figures 2 and 3, it can be seen that the average gross earnings for male full-time workers is about £6 higher a week for those who work in Croydon compared to those who live in Croydon.
-Female full-time workers in Croydon earn £73 less a week than those who live and work in Croydon.
+Comparing figures 2 and 3, it can be seen that the average gross earnings for male full-time workers is about £40 higher a week for those who just work in Croydon but do not live in Croydon compared to those who live in Croydon.
+Female full-time workers in Croydon earn £50 less a week than those who live and work in Croydon.

-Figure 2 - Gross weekly earnings by place of work (Croydon workers), 2020
+Figure 2 - Gross weekly earnings by place of work (Croydon workers), 2021